midnightfreddie/McpeTool/readme.md

 	- The world folder will include a "level.dat" file and a "db" directory

 - `McpeTool keys "<path/to/world>"` - This will list the keys in the LevelDB world store in hex format
-- `McpeTool get [--dump] "<path/to/world>" <hexkey>` - Returns the data for the given key in base64 format.
-Example: `McpeTool.exe get "<path/to/world>" 7e6c6f63616c5f706c61796572` returns player data in base64 format.
+- `McpeTool get [--dump] "<path/to/world>" <hexkey>` - Returns the data for the given key in base64 format
 	- `--dump` or `-d` flag outputs as hexdump instead
+	- Example: `McpeTool.exe get "<path/to/world>" 7e6c6f63616c5f706c61796572` returns player data
 - `McpeTool put "<path/to/world>" <hexkey>` - Puts a key/value pair in the database, replacing the previous value if present or creating the key if not.
-- `McpeTool delete "<path/to/world>" <hexkey>` - Deletes the key/value pair for that key if present.
-Example: `McpeTool.exe delete "<path/to/world>" 7e6c6f63616c5f706c61796572` deletes the player data.
+- `McpeTool delete "<path/to/world>" <hexkey>` - Deletes the key/value pair for that key if present
+	- Example: `McpeTool.exe delete "<path/to/world>" 7e6c6f63616c5f706c61796572` deletes the player data.
 If you do this and play the world, you will spawn at the original location with no inventory.
 - `McpeTool api "<path/to/world>"` - Starts a local HTTP server allowing REST API access to the MCPE world database.
 When done accessing the world, stop the server with control-C (or your OS'es equivalent BREAK)
 	- http://localhost:8080/api/v1/db/ will return the DB keys.
 Sample parital output: